RepairCase Study

 The Risk of Collagen Stimulators Under the Eyes

-Ellansé's PCL microspheres stimulate collagen production, but in the extremely thin skin under the eyes, unpredictable excessive proliferation can easily form visible white nodules or lumps.
+Ellansé's PCL (Polycaprolactone) microspheres stimulate collagen production, but in the extremely thin skin under the eyes, unpredictable excessive proliferation can easily form visible white nodules or lumps.
 These lumps are extremely difficult to treat (they cannot be dissolved with enzymes), and once formed, patients face the dilemma of "risking atrophy with steroids vs. having no way to dissolve them."

 Doctor's Perspective: Two Safety Principles and Solutions

-Based on these painful lessons, Dr. Liu Ta-Ju of Liusmed Clinic proposes two safety principles to prevent such tragedies at the source:
+Based on these painful lessons, Dr. Ta-Ju Liu of Liusmed Clinic proposes two safety principles to prevent such tragedies at the source:

 Principle 1: Choose Safe Materials for the Under-Eye Danger Zone